GSA/search-gov-website/_posts/2017-01-04-third-party.md

     })(window,document,'script','//www.google-analytics.com/analytics.js','ga');
      </script>

-## Digital Analytics Program Tip
+## Digital Analytics Program

 Does your federal agency participate in the [Digital Analytics Program](https://digitalgov.gov/services/dap/) (DAP)?
 You don't need to do anything.
 We're already fully integrated with DAP.
+If you use the `search.usa.gov` domain on your results page, your data will be located within the GSA Agency Profile in DAP.
+To bring your Search.gov DAP data into your own agency's DAP profile, you must set up a [domain mask]({{ site.baseurl }}/manual/cname.html).

+> You do not need to submit the DAP script to us.

-## ForeSee Tip
+## ForeSee

 Coordinate with your ForeSee representative and the Search.gov team to implement your customer satisfaction survey on your results page.
 The four general steps follow.